 I get up and bake something for the kids most days before school.
 I’d say I’m baking muffins two to three times during the school week and sometimes on the weekend.
 Once you know how to make muffins, you won’t be able to stop either.
-This recipe for Cappuccino Muffins with Chocolate Chips comes into play often.

-Just want to get to the recipes?
-Click on the links in the table of contents below.
-Otherwise, the rest of us will take a look at the cookbooks containing both recipes for cappuccino muffins, and then mosey our way into the kitchen to make ’em.
+Click on the links in the table of contents below (jump to “Homemade Muffins Recipes Make Morning Better” to get to both recipes).
+Otherwise, the rest of us will take a look at the cookbooks containing both recipes for cappuccino muffins, and then mosey our way into the kitchen to make muffins.

-- Cookbooks in this Article:
+- Cookbooks in this Article

 - Inside The American Country Inn and Bed & Breakfast Cookbook